 9-6.
 End-of-Semester Attendance Mitigation Statement: In order for me to consider absence excuses and extenuating circumstances, I must be aware of them.
 It is crucial that this information is readily accessible to me at the moment I am putting together grades at the end of the semester, and, of course, I want to make sure that I don't miss anything.
-Thus, I require that students provide this information to me in a particular way: To the extent a student wishes to make a claim of extenuating circumstances for any reason or seek excuse based on religious observance, the student must file an End-of-Semester Attendance Mitigation Statement not earlier than the last day of class, nor later than the day after the scheduled day of the exam for this course.
+Thus, I require that students provide this information to me in a particular way: To the extent a student wishes to make a claim of extenuating circumstances for any reason or seek excuse based on religious observance, the student must file an End-of-Semester Attendance Mitigation Statement not earlier than the last day of class, nor later than the day after the last scheduled day of final exams for the College of Law for the semester.
+Take a moment now to calendar this - so you will remember when the time comes at the end of the semester.

 If you file an End-of-Semester Attendance Mitigation Statement, it must consist of a single PDF document containing all pertinent information and any supporting backup documentation you wish to be considered.
-If you want me to consider any previously sent e-mails in a claim for special extenuating circumstances, then you must include copies of those e-mails within the PDF document constituting with the attendance mitigation statement.
+If you want me to consider any previously sent e-mails in a claim for special extenuating circumstances, then you must include copies of those e-mails within the PDF document constituting the attendance mitigation statement.
 The statement must be sent to me by e-mail (eric.e.johnson@ou.edu) with the subject line, "End-of-Semester Attendance Mitigation Statement."

 File just one statement - that is, just one e-mail with just one attached PDF document.
 Do not send multiple e-mails or multiple files.
-There is no prescribed format for the statement, but it should be prepared in a professional manner, along the lines of how you would prepare attorney work product for a client.
-Regarding the substance of what might qualify as extenuating circumstances or excuse, see \$9-3(f) & (g), supra.
+There is no prescribed format for the statement, but it should be prepared in a professional manner.
+Regarding the substance of what might qualify as extenuating circumstances or excuse, see 9-3(f) & (g), supra.